getify/You-Dont-Know-JS/types-grammar/ch2.md

 Counting the *length* of a string to match our human intuitions is a remarkably challenging task, perhaps more of an art than a science.
 We can get acceptable approximations in many cases, but there's plenty of other cases that may confound our programs.

+### Locale Ordering

+Depending on the language/locale in effect for the JS program, the contents of a string may be interpreted as being ordered from left-to-right (LTR) or right-to-left (RTL).
+As such, many of the string methods we'll cover later use logical descriptors in their names, like "start", "end", "begin", "end", and "last", rather than terms like "left" and "right".

+// TODO: index positions in [..] vs methods, `Intl` API, etc

+### String Comparison

+String values can be compared (for both equality and relational ordering) to other string values, using various built-in operators.
+It's important to keep in mind that such comparisons are sensitive to the actual string contents, including especially the underlying code-points from non-BPM Unicode characters.

+// TODO

 ### String Concatenation

 Two or more string values can be concatenated (combined) into a new string value, using the `+` operator: